 MySQL Data Warehousing

-Percona employs several experts in design and implementation of large-scale data warehouses and data marts.
-Multiple Percona consultants have formerly worked for leading third-party column-oriented MySQL-based storage engine vendors, so we know the products from the inside out.
+Percona employs several experts in design and implementation of large-scale data warehouses and data marts who can provide insightful advice on data warehouse configuration and data warehouse limitations.
+We can provide detailed input on the why, what and how of data warehouses for MySQL.
+Multiple Percona consultants have previously worked for leading third-party column-oriented MySQL-based storage engine vendors, so we know the products from the inside out.
 We also know a lot about integrating solutions such as ETL and BIRT applications (Talend, Jaspersoft, Pentaho Kettle) into an application.
 Our consultants have written open-source software to enhance MySQL's ability to function as a data warehouse, including the Flexviews add-on for creating and maintaining materialized views inside MySQL, which is used at a very large-scale Internet advertising company, among others.

-Call us today to discuss pricing and services, or schedule a pre-sales call with a technical expert.
+Call us today to discuss pricing and services or to schedule a pre-sales call with a technical expert.